Earning Your Education Degree Online

 That being said, most schools will require you to apply for the TPP within your program.
 This typically involves an exam or series of exams, however which exam that is exactly varies from state to state.
 The most common test is the Praxis I.

-Next, when you finish your degree, you’ll send documentation to your state’s teacher certifying agency.
+Next, when you finish your degree program, you’ll send documentation to your state’s teacher certifying agency.
 The process for certification is variable, so it’s a good idea to speak with your advisor or professors about what will be required from you in order to obtain your credentials.

 Once you’re certified, it’s important to keep your eye on the expiration date.
 Many states allow you to use the same credential for the duration of your teaching career, as long as it is renewed regularly.
 Other states will require you to be recertified after some duration of time.
 The advisors within your program should be able to give you all the details you need about maintaining your certification.